project-n-oss/sidekick/README.md

 In order to use sidekick with your aws sdk, you need to update the S3 Client hostname to point to the sidekick url (ex: `localhost:7075`).

-Currently you also need to set your s3 client to use `pathStyle` to work.

 ### AWS cli

 ```bash